iterative/dvc.org/static/docs/get-started/example-versioning.md

 [François Chollet](https://twitter.com/fchollet) put together to show how to build a powerful image classifier, using only a small data set.
-The goal of this example is to give you some hands-on experience with a very basic scenario - working with different versions of data sets and ML models.
+The goal of this example is to give you some hands-on experience with a very basic scenario - working with multiple versions of data sets and ML models using DVC commands.

 ![](/static/img/cats-and-dogs.png)